tendermint/spec/spec/reactors/pex/msgs.md

 # Pex Messages

-As you have read earlier [here](./pex.md) the job the pex reactor is to handle peer exchange.
+As you have read earlier [here](./pex.md) the job the Pex reactor is to handle peer exchange.
 The Pex reactor consists of two distinct messages.

 ## PexRequest Message

 When a node is requesting peers from a node they will indicate this by sending a `PexRequest` message.